-The woman would later be identified as Connie Lopez, a Florida resident, with a hotel reservation in El Paso, Texas.
+The woman would later be identified as Connie Lopez, of Lake Placid, Fla., with a hotel reservation in El Paso, Texas.

 While he was calling in the situation to his dispatchers, he was allegedly approached by Lobato-Rodriguez, who allegedly told Enriquez he is an illegal alien.